 Tamales are a Christmas Eve tradition in our house.
 Even more fun than eating the tamales is making the tamales.
 We have so few group projects these days like old-fashoned quilting bees.
 It’s time for family and friends to get together and bond over laughter, drinks, and wrapping tamales.

 Call every Mexican restaurant/deli/store in your phone book and find one that sells the masa pre-prepared.
 Some may call it cheating, but it makes this process much more managable.
 You just have to stir in the stock and red sauce and you’re ready.
-If you have to, buy masa flour near the regular flour in the grocery store (directions are on the package).
+If you have to, buy masa flour near the wheat flour in the grocery store (directions are on the package).

 You will need a big pot on the stove with a steamer basket and lid.
 Three pots going is best if you can get them.
 You will also need a kettle or additional pot to keep water boiling to fill steamers, as well as tongs for removing tamales.

 Cover the table with a big vinyl picnic tablecloth.
 Put a bunch of big spoons and spatulas and some damp kitchen towels on the table.
 You will need A LOT of bowls for everyone to be able to reach the masa and filling, plus empty steamer baskets.